But First We Brunch

 What is Rough Puff Pastry?

-Classic puff pastry is a light, flaky pastry made of alternating layers of butter and dough.
-It is made by encasing a slab of butter in a dough and rolling that out and folding it a set number of times in a process called "turning the dough" or lamination.
+Classic puff pastry is a light, flaky pastry made from alternating layers of butter and dough.
+You make it by encasing a slab of butter inside a dough, then rolling and folding it a set number of times in a process called lamination.
+Between each fold, the dough has to chill and rest so the butter stays firm and the layers stay distinct.

 ❤️ What you'll love about this recipe

-• AFFORDABLE - At the time of this writing, the most popular name brand frozen puff pastry costs an average of $4.99 and the ingredients for my rough puff pastry are $1.97.
-Math wins!
+• Affordable - At the time of this writing, the most popular name brand frozen puff pastry runs about $4.99.
+The ingredients for this homemade version come in around $1.97.
+Math wins.

-• DELICIOUS - Once you taste your own puff pastry, you'll be amazed at how much more tasty it is than store bought!
-It's an especially amazing substitute for pie dough for recipes like my Peach Frangipane Galette.
+• Delicious - Once you taste homemade, you will be amazed at how much more flavor it has than store-bought.
+It is an especially great substitute for pie dough in recipes like my peach frangipane galette.

 Ingredients for puff pastry; flour, salt, butter, and ice water.

-• All-purpose flour Regular all-purpose flour is all that you need.
-Some true puff recipes call for bread flour, but we are intentionally making a softer dough, to make a dough that is smoother and easier to work with.
+• All-purpose flour - Regular all-purpose flour is all you need here.
+Some traditional puff pastry recipes call for bread flour, but we are intentionally keeping the gluten content lower so the dough stays smooth and easy to roll and fold.

-• Kosher salt I use Diamond Crystal Kosher Salt because its crystalline structure has more flavor without being too "salty".
-If using Morton's kosher salt, use half the amount.
-I don't recommend table salt, as the flavor tends to be too strong for a simple recipe like this.
+• Kosher salt - I use Diamond Crystal kosher salt because its crystalline structure gives you great flavor without being harsh or too salty.
+If you only have Morton's kosher salt, use half the amount called for.
+I don't recommend table salt here - the flavor can be too sharp for a simple dough like this one.

-• Ice water I place water and ice in a cup and then dip in with my tablespoon to get the amount I need.
-This way I get the coldest water possible and keep my other ingredients cold as well.
+• Ice water - I fill a cup with water and ice and dip my tablespoon in to measure.
+That way I get the coldest water possible and help keep everything else cold too.

 Instructions